celestiaorg/celestia-specs/specs/consensus.md

 ### `block.availableData.evidenceData`

-Evidence is the first set of state transitions that are applied, and represent proof of validator misbehavior.
+Evidence is the first set of state transitions that are applied, ahead of [transactions](#blockavailabledatatransactiondata).
+Each evidence represents proof of validator misbehavior, and causes a penalty against the validator(s).

 ### `block.availableData.transactionData`